HabeshaCare/BackendServer/docs/mobile_app_integration.md

 # Mobile App Integration Documentation:

+## Repository Structure

+Explore the main components of our project:

+1. [MongoDB Documentation](./mongodb_structure.md): Detailed information about the MongoDB collections and structures used in the project.

+2. [API Endpoints Documentation](./webapi.md): Comprehensive details about the API endpoints, including user management, messaging, and scheduling functionalities.

 ## API Endpoint interaction

 From the web API endpoints, the following are integrated into the mobile application: